Srindot/aerial-human-detection/README.md

 2. **Open in VS Code** (`Not working, run it locally without docker`)

    - Press `Ctrl+Shift+P` → **Rebuild and Reopen in Container**
+   - > Make sure to ssh into the xavier using vscode for the below step

 3. **Run Scripts**